Company Secretarial Software UK: What Self-Filing Directors Need

 | Enterprise | £500+/year | Large practices and corporate groups |

 What's missing is affordable software built specifically for directors who file themselves — simple deadline tracking, identity verification status, and pre-submission checks without the professional practice features that inflate the price.
+That's exactly the gap CompanyMinder targets: a flat monthly fee per company covering the compliance surface that matters, with none of the practice-management overhead.

 How to Evaluate Software for Your Situation